hyperwatch/useragent/README.md

 It's fast and detect more user agents that any other similar libraries.

-It's derivated from [UAP Core](https://github.com/ua-parser/uap-core) and forked from [3rd-Eden useragent](https://github.com/3rd-Eden/useragent).
+It's derived from [UAP Core](https://github.com/ua-parser/uap-core) and forked from [3rd-Eden useragent](https://github.com/3rd-Eden/useragent).

-Its using an innnovative approach, it doesn't try to target each known user agent but instead target generic patterns.
+Its using an innovative approach, it doesn't try to target each known user agent but instead target generic patterns.
 It allows the library to be more exhaustive, it doesn't need to contain a single rule for each user agent and it doesn't need to be updated each time there is a new active user agent in the wild.

 It's much faster because it's containing less regexes than predecessors, it's starting with a plain text "pre-parsing" to lower even more the number of regexes to execute.